plone/plone.versioncheck/README.rst

 - `Source code at Github <https://github.com/plone/plone.versioncheck>`_
 - `Issue tracker at Github <https://github.com/plone/plone.versioncheck>`_

-Maintainer of ``plone.versioncheck`` is Jens Klein.
+Maintainer of ``plone.versioncheck`` is Jens Klein and the Plone contributors.
-We appreciate any contribution and if a release is needed to be done on PyPI, please just contact one of us.
+We appreciate any contribution and if a release is needed to be done on PyPI, please just contact one of us (best by open an issue).

 Development
 ===========

-There must be a ``python`` binary available in system path pointing to Python >=2.7.x Clone the project.
+There must be ``python`` with ``virtualenv`` and ``pip`` available in system path pointing to Python >=2.7.x Clone the project.
 Then::

     $ bootstrap.sh

+For non-unix systems please read the contents of bootstrap.py and execute the steps manually adapted to your OS.

 License
 =======